 Think of your content library as things you create for the group going forward.
-These could be video recordings of the Zoom sessions you create that members might have missed it or want to revisit, or digital downloads you create for a certain lesson.
+These could be video recordings of the Zoom sessions you create or digital downloads you create for a certain lesson.

 So, again, no. You don’t need a library of content to start your membership!